 Residential Trauma Clinic

 Founded by Margaret Jordan, Counselling psychologist with more than three decades of experience ranging from the NHS, private, and voluntary sector.
 From 2007 to 2017 the original facility catered for people who used substances as a consequence of complex and incidental psychological trauma.
-Margaret continued her out patient work in Luton and Harley St London.
-From this she realised there was a need for appropriate treatments for people experiencing the effects of trauma, often presenting as chronic mental health symptoms.
-Margaret decided to re-open her unit to offer an intensive residential therapy service to people experiencing psychological trauma.
+Margaret continued her therapies in Luton and Harley St London.
+From this,she realised there was a need for appropriate therapies for people experiencing emotional and psychological symptoms.
+It is a non-medical facility.

-The treatments offered reflect Margarets particular expertise in how trauma impacts on the nervous system and the therapies known to act on a neurological level to effect change in the persons physical emotional, psychological and spiritual recovery, promoting post traumatic growth.
+The treatments offered reflect Margaret's particular expertise in how trauma impacts the nervous system and the therapies are known to act on a neurological level to effect change in the person's physical emotional, psychological and spiritual recovery, promoting emotional and psychological growth.